Cold and Flus = January Blues

 Damp does exactly what it says on the tin - creates a sluggish system filled with too much moisture and cold.

-Sugar, dairy, fried food and booze create damp which clogs up your system.
+Sugar, dairy, fried food, and booze create dampness that clogs up your system.
 Think of smelly weeds in a pond.
 Or to be even more graphic, mucus throughout your body.
 GROSS.

 Diet is key.
-In CM, it is advised you avoid cold foods in Winter – so anything from a fridge: sandwiches, sushi, salads etc are out.
-Foods should be eaten at at least room temperature and you should avoid all cold drinks including cold water.
-This is why the Chinese are mad about tea – hot tea warms the digestion.
+In CM, it is advised you avoid cold foods in Winter - so anything from a fridge: sandwiches, sushi, salads, etc is out.
+Foods should be eaten at least room temperature and you should avoid all cold drinks including cold water.
+This is why the Chinese are mad about tea - hot tea warms the digestion.

 This idea includes raw food too, so cook all your veggies or have soups and stews in Winter.
 The theory is the body has to work really hard to break down and heat up the food for digestion.
 This effort depletes your general energy and eventually weakens your system.
 A sluggish system cannot defend itself and your immunity becomes compromised.